canonical/snapd/docs/security.md

       - name: cli-exe
         caps: []

-If this package is uploaded to the store in the `myorigin` namespace, then:
+If this package is uploaded to the store in the `myorigin` origin, then:

 * `APP_ID` for `bar` is `foo.myorigin_bar_1.0`.
 It uses the `default` template and `network-client` (default) cap